 Diversity and inclusion (D&I) are as important to the DNA of a workforce as the duty of work.
 Without an equally distributed ecosystem of people and opportunities, preferential power (and the decision-making that comes with it) will remain.
-As we have seen, especially in 2020, more accountable actions are taking place, more people and organizations are speaking louder and armed with sharp solutions, and more programming is being designed to specifically address, assist, and elevate underrepresented groups.
+As we have seen over the years, more accountable actions are taking place, more people and organizations are speaking louder and armed with sharp solutions, and more programming is being designed to specifically address, assist, and elevate underrepresented groups.
 Tech is one of the industries helping to lead this charge.

 Based on the 2016 Census, visible minorities represented more than 22.3 percent of Canada’s population.
 According to Statistics Canada projections, the group is expected to grow to 35 percent of the population by 2036.
 Rewind to 1986 and visible minorities made up only 6.3 percent of Canada’s population.

-In 2020/2021, the federal government plans to spend $12.7 billion on science and technology (S&T), this up from $12.3 billion in S&T spending in 2019, but how much of that will be allocated towards diversity and inclusion measures seen within these fields has yet to be announced.
+In 2020/2021, the federal government planned to spend $12.7 billion on science and technology (S&T), this up from $12.3 billion in S&T spending in 2019.
+For 2022, the projected spend is 13.9 billion.
+The amount allocated towards diversity and inclusion measures seen within these fields has yet to be announced.